NTLeachDev/SprungButt/README.md

 Proxy Based?
 Not yet, and even then, only when needed; there's not even AOP functionality to use proxies yet

 Will I force the use of Dynamic Proxies, and thereby force the use of interfaces for any AOP relevant stuff?
-Depends on how I feel
+Depends on how I feel but probably